With summer winding down in Haines City, now is a good time to get a head start on air conditioner maintenance.

 2. Clean the Outside

-Then turn on the vacuum to slowly clean the metallic fins.
-These components are also called as condenser coils and transfer heat away from your system.
+Then turn on the vacuum to gently clean the metallic fins.
+These components are also called condenser coils and move heat away from your unit.

-You need to be cautious with these fragile coils.
-Bent or crushed fins can affect efficiency.
+You need to be careful with these fine coils.
+Bent or crushed fins can influence efficiency.

 3. Fix Bent Fins

-Use a butter knife to rearrange misshapen fins.
-You can also buy a fin comb from an appliance parts website.
-A pro from Air Commander's Heating & Air Conditioning Co. should handle extensive damage.
+Use a butter knife to rearrange bent fins.
+You can also buy a fin comb from an appliance part website.
+A pro from Air Commander's Heating & Air Conditioning Co. should handle severe damage.

 4. Clean the Inside

-After removing the fan, fish out leaves and other yard litter.
-Then mop the inside of the equipment with a wet rag.
+After taking out the fan, pull out leaves and other yard rubbish.
+Then wipe the inside of the unit with a wet cloth.

-The only coil cleaner you have to have is water.
-Use gentle pressure from a hose nozzle to clean the fins, spraying water from the inside out.
-Reinstall the fan once you’re done.
+The only coil cleaner you need is water.
+Use gentle pressure from a hose nozzle to clean the fins, showering water from the inside out.
+Reinstall the fan once you’re completed.

 5. Test Your Air Conditioner

 You can now restore power and turn your air conditioner back on.
-If it’s not operating correctly, give us a call at 863-216-2923.
+If it’s not operating properly, reach out to us a call at 863-216-2923.

 Related: Air Conditioner Service: Pay a Little Now, Save Later